athertahir/python-machine-learning-by-example/Lab Guides/Chapter10/Episode_9.md

 whole, instead of two isolated components.
 The following practical tips also emphasize this point.

-### Best practice 8 – deciding on whether or not to select features, and if so, how to do so {.title}
+### Best practice 8 – deciding on whether or not to select features, and if so, how to do so

 We have seen in [Chapter 7](https://subscription.packtpub.com/book/big_data_and_business_intelligence/9781789616729/7),